yeasy/learning_pickleball/02_fitness_en.md

-# Warm up and Relax
+# Warm up, Relax and Strength Training

 The secret to being able to play pickleball for a long time is to warm up well before playing and relax properly after it.